-nim -o update -a packages=all -a source=/tmp/images 610image_lpp_source
+nim -o update -a packages=all -a source=/tmp/images 610image_lpp_source then get the name of the lpp_source resource from the osimage definition.
+You can use the xCAT lsdef command to display the node and osimage definitions.

 The NIM command will find the correct directories and update the lpp_source resource.